The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction

 \section{Acknowledgement}

-We would like to thank Miao Liu, Zixuan Huang and Meera Hahn for the helpful discussion.
+We would like to thank Miao Liu, Meera Hahn, and Maxwell A. Xu for the helpful discussion.
 This work was supported by NIH R01-MH114999 and NSF Award 1936970.
 This paper is dedicated to the memory of Chengming (Julian) Gu.

 { }